5 Best Practices for Maximizing Utility Cost Recovery for Multifamily

 Making data-driven decisions is critical to the success of your portfolio, especially when it comes to high-cost items like utilities.
 But keeping track of key metrics, benchmarking and maximizing utility cost recovery across multiple properties can be challenging.
 There have probably been plenty of times where you haven’t had enough data to make heads or tails of a situation.
 Or sometimes, you have so much data, that it’s hard to come to a conclusion about what’s happening.

-Here are 5 ways to maximize utility cost recovery:
+Here are 5 ways multifamily operators can maximize utility cost recovery:

 Do you have a firm understanding of how much you spend for each type of utility at each of your properties?
 If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for improved utility cost recovery.

 With utility benchmarking, property managers can identify areas for improvement and uncover potential cost savings.
 Benchmarking helps make data-driven decisions through discovering inefficiencies or areas of high usage, prioritize energy-saving initiatives, and set realistic goals for sustainability and cost reduction for your communities.

 The bottom line: When you look at your utility costs across your portfolio, you establish a benchmark for what “healthy” looks like to you.
 From there, you can take on projects to bring all of your properties to that level.